Originally published June 2017, last updated January 3, 2019.

-Former Senator and current Attorney General Jeff Sessions has long been one of the loudest voices against immigrants and immigration reform.
+Jeff Sessions, former Senator from Alabama and former U.S. Attorney General under Donald Trump, has long been one of the nation’s loudest anti-immigrant voices.
 When he was in the Senate, Sessions took every opportunity to denounce immigrants in incendiary terms and oppose immigration reform legislation.
 He had a record of making remarks against African-Americans that were so racist it cost him a federal judgeship.
-As Attorney General, Sessions has deliberately positioned his Department of Justice to focus more on prosecuting immigrants than ever.
-Sessions’ positions aren’t surprising.
-Sessions has long been allied with an anti-immigrant movement that includes hate groups and white nationalists.
+As Attorney General, Sessions employed his power in unprecedented ways to shift immigration regulations toward his nativist views.
+Sessions also has a record of ties to anti-immigrant extremism, and relationships with hate groups and white nationalists have been central to his politics for decades.